2023 Solar Incentives Guide for Waldorf, MD - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-Initially, the credit applied to 30% of the total cost — for panels, equipment, labor and accessories — although it may range from 26-30%, depending on when your solar project was undertaken.
+The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
+Originally, the tax credit was for 30% of the total cost — for panels, equipment, accessories and labor — although the percentage may range from 26-30%, depending on when your solar project was undertaken.
 There is no cap on the amount you can claim.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-As with federal incentives, these may include rebates, tax credits and more.
-Certain incentives are offered for only a limited time, while others are ongoing.
-Your local solar incentives may come from the Maryland government, or from your specific county or municipality.
+Some solar incentives are often also provided by state and local governments.
+Like with federal incentives, these might include tax credits, rebates and more.
+Some incentives are offered for only a limited time, while others are ongoing.
+Your local incentives could come from the Maryland government, or from your specific county or municipality.

 Next Steps for Installing Solar in Waldorf